2010 Pakistan floods: Relief efforts

+Foreign aid and support from foreign governments

+The governments of at least 75 nations donated hundreds of millions of dollars in aid and supplies to Pakistan following the flooding.
+Charitable funds were also established to provide relief for those affected by the flooding, and other nations sent in search and rescue teams to assist in rescue and recovery operations.
+Aid was also sent in by train and on trucks, and dozens of privately held companies made considerable monetary donations.

 Criticism of response

 The Pakistani government was blamed for sluggish and disorganised response to the floods.
 The perceived disorganised and insufficient response led to riots, with looting of aid convoys by hunger-stricken people.
 The lack of a unified government response allowed Islamist groups such as Lashkar-e-Taiba and Jamaat-e-Islami to supply aid with minimal resistance.
 Zardari was also criticised for going ahead with visits to meet leaders in Britain and France at a time when his nation was facing catastrophe.
 In Sindh, the ruling Pakistan People's Party ministers were accused of using their influence to redirect floodwaters from their crops while risking densely populated areas leading Pakistani UN ambassador Abdullah Hussain Haroon to call for an inquiry.

 The United Nations criticised the international community for responding slowly, despite the ferocity and magnitude of the disaster.
 On 9 August, only $45 million in aid had been committed, which is far less than usual for this scale of disaster.
 In an analysis of the response to the disaster, The Guardian said that there was a dire need of relief.
 It quoted the UN's humanitarian affairs coordination office, saying that "[s]ix million [of the 14 million affected] are children and 3 million women of child-bearing age.
 This is a higher figure than in the 2004 Indian Ocean tsunami."

 An analysis by AP's correspondent, Nahal Toosi, suggested that the low death toll, the protracted timeline, the lack of celebrity involvement, the impression of government incompetence and donor fatigue were contributing factors.

 British Prime Minister David Cameron was accused by Pakistan of hampering international aid efforts after he claimed that Pakistan was responsible for promoting terrorism.